kstenerud/dogma/kbnf.md

 identifier = 'A'~'Z'+ & 'a'~'z'* & '_'?;
 ```

-TODO: precedence...

 Grouping
 --------

-Expressions, calculations and conditions can be grouped in order to override the default [precedence](#precedence), or as a visual aid.
+Expressions, calculations and conditions can be grouped in order to override the default precedence, or as a visual aid.
 To group, place the item between parentheses.

 ```kbnf
 grouped(item) = '(' & TOKEN_SEP & item & TOKEN_SEP & ')';